IAmStoxe/wirehole/README.md

 To add more peers/clients later on, you increment the `PEERS` environment variable and recreate the container.

-To display the QR codes of active peers again, you can use the following command and list the peer numbers as arguments: `docker-compose exec -it wireguard /app/show-peer 1 4 5` will show peers #1 #4 and #5 (Keep in mind that the QR codes are also stored as PNGs in the config folder).
+To display the QR codes of active peers again, you can use the following command and list the peer numbers as arguments: `docker-compose exec wireguard /app/show-peer 1 4 5` will show peers #1 #4 and #5 (Keep in mind that the QR codes are also stored as PNGs in the config folder).

 The templates used for server and peer confs are saved under /config/templates.
 Advanced users can modify these templates and force conf generation by deleting /config/wg0.conf and restarting the container.